-There are sooo many things to do in Warsaw, one of Europe’s criminally under-rated capital cities!
+There are so many things to do in Warsaw, one of Europe’s criminally underrated capital cities!

 Warsaw is a beautiful city and is a great place to visit for a weekend break.
 Many tourists often neglect Warsaw, opting instead to travel to the more popular city of Krakow.
 Don’t be one of these travelers!

-Warsaw is one of the most beautiful Eastern European cities I have visited, and and thus I declare that should be on everyone’s bucket list.
-And on yeah, Warsaw is a great destination for backpackers, too.
+Warsaw is one of the most beautiful Eastern European cities I have visited, and thus I declare that should be on everyone’s bucket list.
+And, oh yeah, Warsaw is a great destination for backpackers, too.
 Accommodation, food and beverages are all very reasonable if you know where to look, meaning it is a great place to visit if you are traveling on a budget.

 With that in mind here is a list of things to do in Warsaw when you visit Poland.
 Which you should be doing.
 Trust me.